Jo Malone London Nectarine Blossom & Honey Body Creme Review

 Review

-Results you may expect from using Jo Malone London Nectarine Blossom & Honey Body Creme:
+Does Jo Malone London Nectarine Blossom & Honey Body Creme Work?

-Highly moisturizing: Jo Malone London Nectarine Blossom & Honey Body Creme has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, Jo Malone London Nectarine Blossom & Honey Body Creme is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.6 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 3.6 out of 10, mainly due to the significant content of Simmondsia Chinensis (Jojoba) Seed Oil (est. ≈4.0%).